 Benjamin Britten’s War Requiem is unusual—in form, in scope, and in message.
 As WRTI’s Susan Lewis reports, the Latin Mass for chorus and orchestra is interspersed by English poetry about the brutality of war.

-On Sunday, May 14th at 1 pm on WRTI, Charles Dutoit leads the Philadelphia Orchestra in a performance of Britten’s War Requiem.
+On Sunday, October 8th at 1 pm on WRTI 90.1, Charles Dutoit leads The Philadelphia Orchestra in a performance of Britten’s War Requiem.

 [MUSIC: Britten's War Requiem]

 Susan Lewis: It’s a requiem like no other with chorus and boys choir, two orchestras, and soloists from three different nations.
 A soprano sings the Latin mass; two men sing the words of Wilfred Owen, a poet and soldier killed at the age of 25, one week before the end of World War I. Britten described the English poetry as "a kind of commentary on the Mass."

 Charles Dutoit: The men are like two soldiers trying to understand the brutality and the nonsense of the war.

 [MUSIC: (Requiem text taken from Owen's poem, Strange Meeting) “I am the enemy you killed my friend..”]

 CD: All these soldiers are killing each other because they are told to do that, but I’m sure most of them would prefer not to be in a situation like that.

 SL: Britten’s piece, says Dutoit, reflects world problems then and now.